 However, the latest jobs report also revealed that the wildfires in Alberta and the resulting evacuation from the Fort McMurray area may have skewed the numbers a bit because Statistics Canada was unable to gather employment data from several affected areas.
 Apart from that, the end of summer employment for students also factored in the job losses for the period, as well as seasonal adjustments in educational services positions.

 Employment in the natural resources industry is still on the decline, with energy-rich Alberta reporting a 0.7% increase in its unemployment rate to 8.6% – its highest level since September 1994.

 2. Falling crude oil prices

-As it turns out, the crude oil price gains from much earlier in the year is encouraging more drillers to resume operations on improving profit margins.
-However, global demand still remains generally weak, thereby keeping a lid on oil price gains and weighing on the positively-correlated Canadian dollar.
+As it turns out, the crude oil price gains from much earlier in the year are encouraging more drillers to resume operations on improving profit margins.
+However, global demand still remains generally weak, thereby keeping a lid on oil price gains and weighing on the positively correlated Canadian dollar.

 3. Slower trade activity